Thursday, March 23, 2023

 It appeared I had done everything right.
 Not all college graduates land jobs in their fields within 30 days of graduating.

-The editorial staff was comprised of the editor; Shannon Houser, and two staff writers; Chuck Adams and Elaine Stafford, who between them had over 70 years experience.
+The editorial staff was comprised of the editor; Shana Haines, and two staff writers; Charles Abbott and Helen Siebert, who between them had over 70 years experience.

 I entered the building on my first day a nervous wreck.
-The secretary, Karen Stinson, who had been there seven years, directed me to my desk.
+The secretary, Carolyn Sennett, who had been there seven years, directed me to my desk.
 And with that the journey to journalism hell began.

 For weeks I adjusted to my new role in life, following small town sports.